 Petulant borderline personality disorder (PBPD) is one of four types of borderline personality disorder (BPD).

 BPD is a mental illness that centers around the inability to manage emotions effectively.
 The NIMH describes it as a mental illness that causes intense and unstable emotions, impulsiveness, and troubled relationships.
-People with BPD often have extreme mood swings.
+People with BPD often have extreme mood swings, known as BPD episodes.
 They go from feeling happy and content to feeling angry and hopeless within a short period.

 They may also engage in risky or impulsive behaviors, such as spending sprees, unprotected sex, or substance abuse.
 BPD can be difficult to diagnose because symptoms vary from person to person and overlap with other mental illnesses.
 However, several key symptoms of BPD are generally present in those with it.